FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/03Automation/2_Task1.md

 ### Clone github repository

-This lab is fully automated using [Terraform by Hashicorp](https://www.terraform.io/).
+This section is fully automated using [Terraform by Hashicorp](https://www.terraform.io/).
 Terraform is one of the most popular tools for managing cloud infrastructure as code (IaC).
 While each cloud platform offers its own native tools for IaC, Terraform uses a broad open ecosystem of providers allowing creating and managing resources in any platform equipped with a proper API.
 In this lab you will use [google provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs) (by Google) to manage resources in Google Cloud and [fortios provider](https://registry.terraform.io/providers/fortinetdev/fortios/latest/docs) (by Fortinet) to manage FortiGate configuration.

 All code for this lab is hosted in a public git repository.
 To use it start by creating a local copy of its contents.